omnibond/idm-scripting/microsoft/windows/domain/readme.md

 - Ability to migrate existing users.
 - May be extended to support users and groups on multiple Windows systems.
 - Fully customizable VBScript scripts that can be used immediately or extended.
-- Support for Windows 2000, Windows XP, Windows 2003, Windows Vista and Windows 2008.
+- Support for Windows 2000, Windows XP, Windows 2003, Windows Vista, Windows 2008, Windows 2012.

 ### What you Need